-"This course addresses the theoretical background for understanding consumer behavior.
+This course addresses the theoretical background for understanding consumer behavior.
 This course will examine the interaction between the environment, consumer's affect and cognition and a consumer's ultimate behavior.
-Various theories and perspectives on consumer motivation, attitude formation, information processing, and decision-making will be discussed throughout this course.
+Various theories and perspectives on consumer motivation, attitude formation, information processing, and decision-making will be discussed throughout this behaviors will be explored.
+(Prerequisite: MAR301)